yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 2

-Now that we can connect to the database we need to think about the order in which we are going to create our tables, in the structure of our data we need to first create the tables that do not reference other tables.
+Now that we can connect to your database, lets start the process of seeding it.

+The order in which we are going to create our tables, in the structure of our data we need to first create the tables that do not reference other tables.

 The `parks` table is one that doesn't have any relations.

-Update the `createParks` function to create a table called parks
+Update the `createParks` function to create a table called parks in your `seed.js` file.

 The table will need: